The MLOps agent is a feature exclusive to DataRobot MLOps. Contact your DataRobot representative for information on enabling it.

 - Support for deployments that are always connected to the network and the MLOps system, as well as partially or never-connected deployments.

-- The MLOps library is available in Python, Java, and R. It can be used to monitor models written natively in those languages or it can be used to report the input and output of a model artifact in any language.
+- The MLOps library is available in Python and Java.
+It can be used to monitor models written natively in those languages or it can be used to report the input and output of a model artifact in any language.

 Reference the following sections for more information about using the MLOps Agent: